-- If something your neighbor does bothers you, tell them about it before you get so upset that you cannot be calm and reasonable.
+- If something your neighbour does bothers you, tell them about it before you get so upset that you cannot be calm and reasonable.
 Often, they are simply not aware that you are being disturbed.
-The prospect of approaching them may be uncomfortable, but, just as you would, theyâll appreciated that you came to them first.
+The prospect of approaching them may be uncomfortable, but, just as you would, theyâll appreciate that you came to them first.

 - Be direct and to the point.
 Focus on the specific behaviour or situation that bothers you.
-Donât make judgments about why your neighbors do their best Taylor Swift impression at 6am in the shower; just let them know that it bothers you.
+Donât make judgments about why your neighbours do their best opera impression at 6am in the shower; just let them know that it bothers you.

-- Find out if there is anything you do that bothers your neighbor.
-Be willing to modify your habits and show cooperation to improve neighborly relations.
+- Find out if there is anything you do that bothers your neighbour.
+Be willing to modify your habits and show cooperation to improve neighbourly relations.

-- If you have attempted to solve a problem with your neighbor and there has been no improvement, or if a neighbor is disregarding housing policies, you can call the Front Desk at 604-822-3172, and they will contact a community assistant to assist.
+- If you have attempted to solve a problem with your neighbour and there has been no improvement, or if a neighbour is disregarding housing policies, you can call the Front Desk at 604-822-3172, and they will contact a community assistant to assist.

 - If you think intimate partner or domestic violence is occurring, immediately call the RCMP at 911.